 Even those who manage to avoid serious complications are still stuck with medical bills and lost wages resulting from their illnesses.

-In product liability lawsuits, these losses caused by defective products like EzriCare Artificial Tears are known as damages.
+In product liability lawsuits, these losses caused by defective products like EzriCare Artificial Tears eye drops are known as damages.
 They can be compensated by filing a lawsuit against the manufacturer.

 Economic damages are financial losses with a dollar value such as medical bills.
-Non-economic damages are losses which lack a specific dollar value, such as the emotional pain associated with the loss of one’s eyesight.
+Non-economic damages are those that lack a specific dollar value, such as the emotional pain associated with the loss of one’s eyesight.

 CRPA Eye Infection Treatment Options

-At this time, there is no recommendation for testing of patients who have used Ezricare Eye Drops and who are not experiencing any symptoms of an pseudomonas aeruginosa infection.
+At this time, there is no recommendation for the test of patients who have used Ezricare Eye Drops and who are not experiencing any symptoms of a pseudomonas aeruginosa infection.

 Am I Eligible to File an EzriCare Eye Drops Lawsuit?